 - House of Gaia, Advisory Board Member

-- EMDRIA (Eye Movement Desensitization and Reprocessing International Association) member
+- Member of EMDRIA (Eye Movement Desensitization and Reprocessing International Association)

-- APT (Association for Play Therapy) member-national and state, former Vice President of the Southwest Florida Chapter
+- Member of APT (Association for Play Therapy) member-national and state, and former Vice President of the Southwest Florida Chapter

 - Editor, eFitFamily.com